Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declare a variable, but don't initialize it.
+1. Declaring a variable without initialization.
-2. Initialize the variable with different values depending on some condition.
+2. Initializing the variable with different values depending on some condition.
-3. The first use of the variable.
+3. Reading the variable is possible because it's already been initialized.